kwonus/Digital-AV/README.md

 Finally, all of the text in each of these digital editions remains faithful to the original AV Bible and the orthography is consistent with the 1769 edition.

-***Privacy Policy:***<br/>
-While AV-Bible reads data from the AppData/Digital-AV folder, it ONLY reads files that it first downloaded.
-On first execution, AV-Bible downloads the KJV files as compact encoded binaries from Digital-AV.org.
-It needs these files for search & display of the bible text.
-The only other access to your local system is to store and retrieve AV-Bible program settings.
-AV-Bible accesses no other files on the user's file-system.
-In short, AV-Bible does not invade your privacy, neither does it read any data that it it did not first write.
-In fact, AV-Bible never even records what you search on; and it certainly never sends any data to any servers.
-It runs entirely stealthily on your Windows desktop.

 The project home is http://Digital-AV.org